Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data: Numerical setup for data generation

-In order to validate the deep learning methodologies proposed in this paper, the numerical simulation is conducted on the laminar premixed flame.
-The two-dimensional numerical simulation is performed using the open-source software OpenFOAM, and the solver reactingFoam is used \cite{gonzalez2017numerical, yang2019reactingfoam, marzouk2010comparative}.
-It is assumed that the flow is axisymmetric and the flame is laminar.
-The flame is considered to operate at the atmosphere condition.
-The radiant heat exchange between the wall and gas is ignored in this simulation.
-The schematic diagram of the numerical computational domain is shown in Fig.~\ref{numerical-simulation-configuration}.
-The radius of the injector outlet is 1 mm.
-The length of the injector channel is 3 times the injector radius.
-In order to allow the flame to develop fully and reduce the impact on the internal flame from the outlet, the length of the combustion chamber is set to 12 times the injector radius.
-The injector channel temperature is maintained at 293 K, and so is the injector panel, where the flame is stabilized.
-The nonslip-wall boundary conditions are used at the walls.
-A structured grid with 25000 cells is used.
-The grid near the wall shall be properly densified in the direction perpendicular to the wall to accurately simulate the effect of boundary layer.
-The grid is nonuniform with a cell size of 0.01 mm in the region near the wall and the grid size growth rate is 1.1.
-The numerical simulation is conducted with a fixed time step $\triangle t = 1 \times 10^{-6}$ s.
-Methane and air are premixed with an equivalence ratio of $\phi = 0.8$ and an inlet mean velocity of $\bar{u} = 1$ m/s.
-The chemical kinetics is performed using a multi-step chemical scheme with twenty species and seventy-nine reactions \cite{petrova2006small}.
+A controlled laminar premixed flame is used to generate the nonlinear response data required for method validation.
+This configuration is not intended to reproduce the full complexity of an operational propulsion combustor; rather, it provides a well-defined flame-response problem in which the input velocity perturbation and output heat-release-rate perturbation can be sampled with high temporal resolution.
+The two-dimensional numerical simulation is performed using the open-source software OpenFOAM with the reactingFoam solver \cite{gonzalez2017numerical, yang2019reactingfoam, wang2025openfoam}.
+The flow is assumed to be axisymmetric and laminar.
+The flame operates at atmospheric conditions, and radiant heat exchange between the wall and gas is ignored.
+The numerical domain is shown in Fig.~\ref{numerical-simulation-configuration}.
+The radius of the injector outlet is 1 mm, and the injector channel length is three times the injector radius.
+To allow the flame to develop while reducing outlet effects, the combustion chamber length is set to 12 times the injector radius.
+The injector channel and injector panel, where the flame is stabilized, are maintained at 293 K. No-slip boundary conditions are used at the walls.
+A structured grid with 25,000 cells is used, with local refinement near the wall to resolve boundary-layer effects.
+The grid is nonuniform, with a cell size of 0.01 mm near the wall and a growth rate of 1.1.
+The simulation uses a fixed time step of $\triangle t = 1 \times 10^{-6}$ s.
+Methane and air are premixed at an equivalence ratio of $\phi = 0.8$, and the inlet mean velocity is $\bar{u} = 1$ m/s.
+Chemical kinetics are represented by a multi-step mechanism with twenty species and seventy-nine reactions \cite{petrova2006small}.